 CLIA – The Clinical Laboratory Improvement Amendments regulate laboratory testing and require clinical laboratories to be certified by the Center for Medicare and Medicaid Services (CMS) before they can accept human samples for diagnostic testing.

-DAGCAP – The DoD Advanced Geophysical Classification Accreditation Program is for geophysical testing organizations involved in the clean-up of munitions response sites for the U.S. Department of Defense.
-Such organizations must be accredited through this program in order to perform this type of field work.
+DAGCAP – The DoD Advanced Geophysical Classification Accreditation Program is for geophysical testing organizations involved in the clean-u of munitions response sites for the U.S. Department of Defense.
+Such organizations must be accredited through this program in order to perform this type of fieldwork.

 DoD ELAP – The Department of Defense Environmental Laboratory Accreditation Program provides a unified DoD program through which commercial environmental laboratories can voluntarily demonstrate competency and document conformance to the international quality systems standards as they are implemented by DoD.

 DOECAP – The U.S. Department of Energy’s Consolidated Audit Program is a component of the DOE’s Analytical Services Program, which focuses on the management of environmental regulatory compliance programs, remediation, clean-up efforts, and waste management.
 DOECAP helps conduct assessments of environmental analytical laboratories through the DOECAP Accreditation Program.

 FedRAMP – The Federal Risk and Authorization Management Program is a cyber security risk management program for the purchase and use of cloud products and services that are used by U.S. federal agencies.
 Only cloud service providers with FedRAMP approval may work with government agencies.